All Across the City

-All Across the City is an album by guitarist Jim Hall recorded in 1988 and released on the Concord Jazz label.
+All Across the City is an album by American jazz guitarist Jim Hall recorded in 1989 and released on the Concord Jazz label.

 Reception

 AllMusic awarded the album 41/2 stars, with the review by Ken Dryden stating, "Jim Hall's successful blend of contemporary and mainstream jazz should appeal to both camps on this well-crafted CD.
 Hall displays the subtle quiet lyricism that makes his guitar sound instantly identifiable...
 One of Jim Hall's best CDs".